GodotSteam/GodotSteam/docs/tutorials/friends_lobbies.md

 ```
 Inside of the loop we'll call `Steam.getFriendByIndex` to get the Steam ID of our friend at this index.

 Note: you must use the same flag as the flag used inside of `Steam.getFriendCount`.
+[List of friend flags.](https://godotsteam.com/enums/friends/#friendflags)

 ```gdscript
 var game_info: Dictionary = Steam.getFriendGamePlayed(steam_id)